DorisDagar/phishing-website-detection/README.md

 Indira Gandhi Delhi Technical University for Women (IGDTUW)

-This project was developed as part of a **Machine Learning Internship** to demonstrate an end-to-end machine learning workflow for phishing website detection, including data preprocessing, exploratory data analysis, model development, hyperparameter tuning, model interpretability, and deployment preparation.
+*This project was developed as part of a **Machine Learning Internship** to demonstrate an end-to-end machine learning workflow for phishing website detection, including data preprocessing, exploratory data analysis, model development, hyperparameter tuning, model interpretability, and deployment preparation.*

 ---

-## 🙏 Acknowledgements

-- UCI Machine Learning Repository
-- Scikit-learn
-- LightGBM
-- XGBoost
-- CatBoost
-- SHAP
-- Open Source Machine Learning Community